 Northern Kentucky Community Action Commission also collaborates with Faith Community Pharmacy to assist eligible uninsured clients with obtaining free prescription medications for their health care needs.
 Faith Community Pharmacy representatives visit local Neighborhood Centers to screen for eligibility.
-Based on what they discover, then can distribute donated prescriptions to participants.
+Based on what they discover, then can distribute donated prescriptions to participants or coupons too.
 Individuals with Medicare Part D plans may be eligible for this service.
 For more information, please call Faith Community Pharmacy at 859-426-7837.

 Financial literacy counseling, including debt reduction and credit repair, is offered at the community action agency.
 Sessions are held either in a group or one-on-one situation.
-For families, homeowners and individuals in need of information and education, they can get free advise on Creating a Basic Budget, Tracking Income and Expenses, Developing Financial Goals, Understanding Basic Banking, Developing a Spending Plan, and more.
+For families, homeowners and individuals in need of information and education, they can get free advise on Creating a Basic Budget, Tracking Income and Expenses, Developing Financial Goals.
+There are also classes help in Kenton, Carroll, and Campbell County on Understanding Basic Banking, Developing a Spending Plan, and more.

 Locations of Northern Kentucky Community Action